 “Royal children on tour influence popular perceptions of the monarchy in two ways.
 First, they create a personal bond between royal parents and the public – parenting provides common ground between royalty and people of all backgrounds.

 Second, royal children personify the future of the monarchy.
 Like Queen Victoria during the last years of her reign, Elizabeth now has three generations of direct heirs.
 At various points over the course of her long reign, there has been debate about the future of the monarchy.
-The presence of George and Charlotte in the coming royal visit demonstrates the potential for the monarchy to enjoy public support in Canada and the wider Commonwealth for generations to come.”
+The presence of George and Charlotte in the coming royal visit demonstrates the potential for the monarchy to enjoy public support in Canada and the wider Commonwealth for generations to come.”by

 Following his abdication in 1936, the Duke of Windsor was eager to carve out a new role for himself and ensure that his wife was treated as a full member of the royal family even though she had not received the title of “Her Royal Highness.”
 There was no precedent for an abdicated sovereign assuming an active public role on behalf of the current sovereign and the Duke was frustrated that he appeared to be expected to live a quiet life in exile.